sergioaraki/Nodebot-Rover/README.md

 	sudo npm install pm2@latest -g --unsafe-perm
 	pm2 startup ubuntu

-Pay attention it should ask you to run another command, copy, paste and run that command Lets config the Nodebot code in PM2:
+Pay attention it should ask you to run another command, copy, paste and run that command.

+Lets config the Nodebot code in PM2:

 	pm2 start /home/pi/Robot/process.json